What is Formula Management?

 Develop and manage product claims

 TraceGains offers out-of-box capabilities to specifically support dietary supplement formulations including potency and overage calculations to support label claims.
-To kickstart that claim substantiation process, the Citation Library (AKA Smart Library) should be your first stop.
+To kickstart that claim substantiation process, Smart Library should be your first stop.

-Read this article for an in-depth look at navigating the Smart Library sub-tab of Formula Management.
+Read this article for an in-depth look at navigating Smart Library.